monterey-ai/docs/README.md

-# Monterey AI Documentation
+# Reforge Insight Analytics Documentation

-Monterey is the Copilot for Product Development.
+Reforge Insight Analytics (formerly Monterey AI) is the Copilot for Product Development.
 The docs are available at [docs.monterey.ai](https://docs.monterey.ai)

 ### 👩‍💻 Development